bpfverif/agni/README.md

 between verifier's abstract values and the concrete execution, that is they demonstrate unsound behavior.
 - Lastly, we provide two tables with aggregate statistics.
-  - The first table `VERIFICATION AGGREGATE STATISTICS` shows aggregate statistics for the verification part of the experiment (2.1(a) and 2.1(b)).
+  - The first table `Verification Aggregate Statistics` shows aggregate statistics for the verification part of the experiment (2.1(a) and 2.1(b)).
 This table should match exactly with Fig 5(a) (row kernel version 5.9) from the paper.
-  - The second table `SYNTHESIS AGGREGATE STATISTICS` summarizes the total number of unsound instructions + domain pairs (i.e. the total number of violations).
+  - The second table `Synthesis Aggregate Statistics` summarizes the total number of unsound instructions + domain pairs (i.e. the total number of violations).
 It also shows whether the synthesis was successful in producing a program